ChameleonCloud/magpub/docs/google_scholar.md

 invisible.

 The downside is that Google Scholar cannot be accessed programmatically.
-There is technically one paid unofficial API, but it is not Google-endorsed, so practically speaking Google Scholar has to be worked manually.
+There is no Google-endorsed API, so practically speaking Google Scholar has to be worked manually.

 ## Overview of the process